 Camp Physical Results

-After your child’s camp physical, a physician will provide a summary of the appointment and will point out any conditions detected.
-The proper treatment must be provided before camp can be attended or necessary precautions must be taken.
-Many health concerns will not prevent your child from attending camp, but a camp counselor should be made aware of any conditions so they can be prepared.
-This could include head protection during activity or bringing an inhaler or EpiPen.
-The summary of your visit will be provided to you along with proof to give to your camp director.
+When the examination is complete, the provider completes the required paperwork and notes any conditions or concerns detected.
+If a condition exists that requires attention, the condition must be addressed, through treatment or making other accommodations.
+Most health concerns will not prevent your child from attending camp, but a camp counselor should be made aware of any conditions so they can be prepared.
+This could include head protection during activity or providing an inhaler or EpiPen.

-A camp physical can be scheduled with your child’s primary care physician or with a trusted physician at an urgent care near you.
-If your child needs a camp physical, contact Springfield Urgent Care today!
+A camp physical can be scheduled with your child’s primary care physician or with a trusted provider at Springfield Urgent Care.